How to Retake GCSE Biology Online | GCSEs for Adults & Teens

 Even though you can study 100% online, you’ll still need to sit your exam in person.
 GCSE and IGCSE exams are nationally set, so you’ll sit your exam at the same time as all the other students in the UK.

-Biology exams are usually in June, though have been cancelled for June 2020 due to circumstances related to coronavirus.
-However, if you’ve chosen an IGCSE course you should be able to sit the exam in January.
+Biology exams are usually in June, though have been cancelled for June 2021 due to circumstances related to coronavirus.
+If you’ve chosen an IGCSE course, however, you should be able to sit the exam in January.

-We recommend you choose your exam centre and book your exam place about 6 months in advance of your chosen exam date.
+We highly recommend you choose your exam centre and book your exam about 6 months in advance of your chosen exam date to secure your place.

 You should be aware that there’s a fee to sit the exam which you’ll pay directly to the exam centre.
 The exact cost of this will vary depending on which centre you chose.